OpenEnergyPlatform/academy/docs/courses/10_scenario_bundle.md

 In a nutshell: A scenario bundle provides you with all relevant information to understand a scenario's context and to ease a potential re-use of quantitative data for your own purposes.

-## How to create a scenario bunlde
+## How to create a scenario bundle
 tba.